-I admit that Rick Owens’ Fall-Winter 2021 collection required some biblical background knowledge.
-As someone who’s rusty on scripture, I had to Google the meaning of “Gethsemane,” which is the name of the Paris-based fashion designer’s upcoming ready-to-wear line.
-What I learned is that Gethsemane was the garden Jesus prayed in the night before the crucifixion.
+I admit that Rick Owens’ Fall-Winter 2021 collection required some background knowledge.
+I had to Google the meaning of “Gethsemane,” which is the name of the Paris-based fashion designer’s upcoming ready-to-wear line.
 In a press release provided to GRAZIA, the luxury label describes it as “a place of uneasy repose and disquiet before a reckoning.”
 If you find that statement feels relevant to recent times, you’re right on the money.

 With Owens’ inspiration in mind, the final collection took the form of dramatic silhouettes—an expectation for the avant-garde artist.
 Sculpted-shoulder coats transform the body into, as Owens puts it, “architectural bulldozers,” and slashed black denim symbolises fear or rage (the designer told Vogue that his anger is exacerbated by “the forces that almost won the American election”).
 Puffer jackets are a combination of familiar and unfamiliar.
 Thongs are worn over bodysuits to make a statement.
 Sculptural, exquisite gowns are red carpet ready.
 And finally, sequins make a surprise but welcome appearance.

 Click through the gallery below to experience all 48 looks in the Rick Owens FW21 womenswear collection.

 And experience the runway show in full, ahead.